 Commercial Motor Vehicle insurance

 This insurance covers you for loss or damage to your vehicle and damage to third party property.
-This is not covered by Compulsory Third Party (CTP) Insurance, a different compulsory insurance that only covers injury to people, not damages to other people’s cars or property.
+This is not covered by Compulsory Third Party (CTP) Insurance, a different compulsory insurance that only covers injury to people, not damages to other people’s

 Commercial motor vehicle insurance has two main options.
 Comprehensive cover covers damage to your vehicle, other people’s cars or property, or limited third party property damage (TPPD).
 You can also add extra cover, such as hire car costs following an accident or theft, and any loss or extras or modifications can also be insured.